shivani-nadkarni/BikeShareCaseStudy/README.md

 3)	Casual riders have higher average ride length than annual member.
 Almost double of the later.
 4)	Saturdays and Sundays witnessed highest number of rides.
 Average ride length has also been recorded high for these two days.

-#### Year-view Analysis
+#### Year-view Analysis using SQL
 I will use SQL to merge all the monthly data to do an overall year analysis.
 I will be using Microsoft SQL Server to do all database operations.

-All the step-by-step queries can be found here [bikesharecasestudy.sql](https://github.com/shivani-nadkarni/BikeShareCaseStudy/blob/master/bikeShareCaseStudy.sql).
-Be sure to check out [bikeShareCaseStudyReport.docx](https://github.com/shivani-nadkarni/BikeShareCaseStudy/blob/master/BikeShareCaseStudy.docx) to view all important figures and outputs.
+All the step-by-step queries can be found here [bikesharecasestudy.sql](https://github.com/shivani-nadkarni/BikeShareCaseStudy/blob/master/SQLscript.sql).
+Be sure to check out [bikeShareCaseStudyReport.docx](https://github.com/shivani-nadkarni/BikeShareCaseStudy/blob/master/caseStudyReport.docx) to view all important figures and outputs.

 The analysis unraveled some interesting trends amongst the annual members and casual riders.
 Following is the analysis.